Vonng/pigsty/docs/PGSQL-ADMIN.md

 # add repo upstream on admin node, then download them manually
 cd ~/pigsty; ./infra.yml -t repo_upstream                 # add upstream repo (internet) cd /www/pigsty;  repotrack "some_new_package_name"        # download the latest RPMs
-cd ~/pigsty; ./infra.yml -t repo_create                   # re-create local yum repo ansible all -b -a 'yum clean all'                         # clean node repo cache ansible all -b -a 'yum makecache'                         # remake yum cache from the new repo
+cd ~/pigsty; ./infra.yml -t repo_create                   # re-create local software repo ansible all -b -a 'yum clean all'                         # clean node repo cache ansible all -b -a 'yum makecache'                         # remake cache from the new repo

+# For Ubuntu/Debian users, use apt instead
+ansible all -b -a 'apt clean'                             # clean node repo cache ansible all -b -a 'apt update'                            # remake cache from the new repo
 ```

 For example, you can then install or upgrade packages with: